-This screen is favored by customers with mixed needs.
+This 27-inch gaming monitor is favored by customers with mixed needs.
 They have enough space for multitasking in several windows on the large desktop.
 At the same time, they can benefit from its responsiveness and clarity in their gaming process.

 The surface and brightness are enough to eliminate the struggle with glares.
 But if you’re used to working at night, the lack of light will expose such flaws of this model as the low contrast and clouding in black areas.